 - Above, we’ve described The Trivium as it relates to the Seven Liberal Arts.
 The Trivium used in that sense refers to grammar, logic, and rhetoric.

 - Below, we describe The Trivium as it equates to the Three Stages of Learning.
-The three developmental stages of learning are the elementary, middle, and high school years.
+The three developmental stages of learning are elementary school, middle school, and high school.

 Hopefully, we’ve cleared this up before it was too confusing!